productiveAnalytics/aws_big_data_sandbox/Cross-account_S3_access.md

 # Setup S3 access across the AWS account

+**Note**:
-Note: Bucket Policy (resource policy) always takes precedence over the IAM policy (Idenity policy)
+- Bucket Policy (resource policy) always takes precedence over the IAM policy (Idenity policy)
+- The Access Keys are often rotated by AWS while using IAM Role, while if the keys are leaked, the Bucket Policy can be compromised.

 ## Situation 1
 If the S3 in Owner AWS account has "bucket policy" that explicitly ALLOW the user from other account (using ARN), then the user can access the S3